Note: 2 lectures, §7.2–7.3 in [EP], §6.2 and §6.3 in [BD]

 Using the Heaviside function, \(f(t)\) can be written as

-The Heaviside function is useful to define functions defined piecewise.
-If you want to define \(f(t)\) such that \(f(t) = t\) when \(t\) is in \([0,1]\text{,}\)\(f(t) = -t+2\) when \(t\) is in \([1,2]\text{,}\) and \(f(t) = 0\) otherwise, then you can use the expression
+With the Heaviside function we can express functions defined piecewise.
+If \(f(t) = t\) when \(t\) is in \([0,1]\text{,}\)\(f(t) = -t+2\) when \(t\) is in \([1,2]\text{,}\) and \(f(t) = 0\) otherwise, then you write

 where \(f(t) = 1\) if \(1 \leq t < 5\) and zero otherwise.
-Imagine a rocket attached to the mass is fired for 4 seconds starting at \(t=1\text{.}\) Or perhaps imagine an RLC circuit, where the voltage is raised at a constant rate for 4 seconds starting at \(t=1\text{,}\) and then held steady again starting at \(t=5\text{.}\)
+The \(f(t)\) is not periodic and defined piecewise; no problem for Laplace.
+Imagine a rocket attached to the mass is fired for 4 seconds starting at \(t=1\text{.}\) Or perhaps imagine an RLC circuit, where the voltage is raised at a constant rate for 4 seconds starting at \(t=1\) and then held steady again starting at \(t=5\text{.}\)

-We can write \(f(t) = u(t-1) - u(t-5)\text{.}\) We transform the equation and we plug in the initial conditions as before to obtain
+We write \(f(t) = u(t-1) - u(t-5)\text{.}\) We transform the equation and we plug in the initial conditions as before

 The Laplace transform leads to the following useful concept for studying the steady state behavior of a linear system.
 Consider an equation of the form